Refinitiv/Real-Time-SDK/Cpp-C/README.md

-     GCC compiler suite version 8.3.1 or higher for Red Hat Enterprise Server 8.X, 64-bit, Native build Clang compiler version 9.0.1 for Linux 8 64-bit, qualification with RH8 library build GCC compiler suite version 9.3.0 or higher for Ubuntu 20.04, 64-bit, qualification with RH8 library build
+     GCC compiler suite version 8.3.1 or higher for Red Hat Enterprise Server 8.X, 64-bit, Native build Clang compiler version 9.0.1 for Linux 8 64-bit, qualification with RH8 library build GCC compiler suite version 9.3.0 or higher for Ubuntu 20.04, 64-bit, qualification with RH8 library build GCC compiler suite version 11.4.1 or higher for Red Hat Enterprise Server 9.X, 64-bit, Native build

 * Eta VACache library built

 NOTE: User has the option to use pre-built libraries or build source natively on a platform of choice.
-Pre-built libraries for Red Hat 8 and Oracle Linux 7 are available in release packages available on LSEG Developer Portal.
+Pre-built libraries for Red Hat 9, Red Hat 8 and Oracle Linux 7 are available in release packages available on LSEG Developer Portal.

 #### Tested Versions